chessgames.com

 Nothing and nobody to blame than myself.

-Though my aspiration is to win, but I must deserve it.
-In this sense I can appreciate the thought of better to lose a real good game than to win a bad one.
-So the utmost horror must be to lose a real bad game?!
+Though my aspiration is to win, I must deserve it.
+In this sense, I can better appreciate the thought of losing a real good game than winning a bad one.

 but the most important is that it is